brendacs/colludia-gatsby/src/content/posts/review/2020-10-02-unbound-worlds-apart-demo-review.markdown

 <figcaption>The catastrophe begins.</figcaption>

-Before I knew it, a set of intricately detailed cutscenes play, depicting the game's inciting incident that serve as the catalyst for Soli's journey—the catastrophe.
+Before I knew it, a set of intricately detailed cutscenes play, depicting the game's inciting incident that serve as the catalyst for Soli's journey — the catastrophe.

 As he is away searching for his brother, a portal to another world opens up in the center of Soli's village, which releases a legion of wicked creatures from another realm that go on to decimate our protagonist's home and all the people in it.